-- 3. The 4-bar-test pattern is positioned in front of a black body, the temperature of which can be varied, giving positive and negative temperature differences ΔT between the bars and the background. - 4.
-The bar target is projected on the imager under test using a 2.5 m focal length, 0.3 m diameter off axis collimator.
+- The observer shall have normal visual acuity (post-corrected effects less than ±0.25 diopters) and be experienced in this type of measurement. - The 4-bar-test pattern is positioned in front of a black body, the temperature of which can be varied, giving positive and negative temperature differences ΔT between the bars and the background. - 5.
+The bar target is projected on the imager under test using a 2.5 m focal length, 0.3m diameter off axis collimator (Figure 2).
 In doing so optical axis of imager under test and projection correspond.
 The position of the test pattern relative to the detector is adjustable in small steps relative to the imager's instantaneous field of view.

-Note 2: For imagers with large instantaneous field of views it may be necessary to exclude the collimator and look directly on the target.
+Note 2: A 7 m focal length collimator is also available and will be used if the imager under test demands.

+Figure 2: Schematic of the MTDP measurement set-up used at Fraunhofer IOSB.

-- 5. Environmental temperature, which also corresponds to the bar target background temperature is kept within 22±2 °C unless otherwise specified. - 6.
-Room illumination is set to a level that does not distract the observer from its task.
-Typically a low level is used to increase the observer's light sensitivity.
-Alterations according to the observer's demands are allowed. - 7.
+- 6. Environmental temperature, which also corresponds to the bar target background temperature is kept within 22±2 °C unless otherwise specified. - Room illumination is set to a level that does not distract the observer from its task.
+Typically, a low level is used to increase the observer's light sensitivity.
+Alterations according to the observer's demands are allowed.

 Imager gain is set manually using an as high as possible one for the measurement.
-Imager brightness is adjusted by the observer to optimise results before and during the measurements. - Note 3: Measurement of imagers with automatic gain and brightness adjustments are possible as long as linear methods are used.
+Imager brightness is adjusted by the observer to optimize results before and during the measurements.

+Note 3: Measurement of imagers with automatic gain and brightness adjustments are possible as long as linear methods are used.
 A homogeneous background that forces the automatic to a high gain is used.
 No changes to this background are allowed during the measurements.
-Nonlinear automatic settings may be measured but the meaning of the results is unknown at the time of writing. - 8.
-Measurements are performed at the display that belongs to the imager.
+Nonlinear automatic settings may be measured but the meaning of the results is unknown at the time of writing.

+9. Measurements are performed at the display that belongs to the imager.
 If no display is belonging to the imager in test, an IOSB standard monitor is used instead.
 Contrast and brightness of the monitor are adjusted before the measurements to give optimum performance.
 A suited video generator is used for this purpose.
 No alterations are allowed during the measurements.
-The observer is allowed to alter the distance of his eye from the monitor to give optimised results wherever applicable.
+The observer is allowed to alter the distance of his eye from the monitor to give optimized results wherever applicable.